-Thomas Horvath in his book Sex, Drugs, Drugs and Chocolate said the following: “Addiction can be thought of as a bad habit.
+Thomas Horvath in his book Sex, Drugs, Drugs and Chocolate said the following to help get rid of this addiction!: “Addiction can be thought of as a bad habit.
 If you eliminate this bad habit, you will be creating a vacuum, an empty spot in your life.
 Nature abhors a vacuum.
 If you do not fill this vacuum with something new (like a good habit, a positive addiction), there is a significant risk that the addiction will return.
 For instance, if you end all you friendships because all your friends are users, but do not develop new friendships, you will get lonely.
 As your loneliness increases, it will be increasingly easy to go back to your old friends.
 Any repeated action or activity that serves your ultimate goals and values is a good habit.
 I suggested earlier that by living in accordance with your ultimate goals and values, you increase the chances for being happy.

 What vacuum have you created by your goal to quit drugs/drinking?

 You need a 3 pronged plan to fill this vacuum.
 Write out your plan of how you will fill this vacuum today, this week and this month.

 We think our addiction is our problem.
 But the real problem we all have is that we fail to put Jesus on the throne daily.
 Yes we all have problems and get frustrated with life.
 Sometimes our prayers are not answered the way we want.
 But it is still best to put Jesus on the throne.
 He didn’t create all these disasters, we created many of them.